clux/facemaulers/deities/kiaransalee.md

  * Clergy; turn rivers into holy water
  * Otherwise; lich resurrect?
  * How to seed the spell?
 Reskinned Mordenkainen Fortress?
-- Faey/GW: tremmels in the gilgrin forge (via cloud giants?)
- * Plot justification for this?
-Would need lore in Acropolis.
+- Faey/GW: larloch / valindra items to help draw them out
+ * Acropolis; soul of felgolos can be used (tear at it / use it as a focus) if they extract it
+ * Acropolis; larloch's ring can be used. casts something that will trigger his phase
-- Party: If Irae becomes part of her, then she'll be weakened if they take care of Irae's phylactery...
+- Party: If Irae becomes part of her, then she'll be weakened if they take care of Irae's phylactery.
+- Mages; some way to cancel out regeneration? maybe Kavaki quest with spirits?

+NB: if they are to trigger her phases, she needs to go last in initiative..

 Escape:
 - morph scenery around her, direct route out of shadowfell.ripples in space.